multilogue/symposium/README.md

 ```

 ## XAI
-XAI uses the same formatting for API queries as Anthropic and OpenAI.
+XAI uses a _very_ similar formatting for API queries as Anthropic and OpenAI.
-Moreover, besides the now standard Messages interface they implemented the Completions interface with `suffix` and `best_of` parameters the way it existed in OpenAI for GPT-3 models, which makes their service particularly attractive for researchers.
+Moreover, besides the now standard Messages interface they implemented the Completions interface with `suffix` and `best_of` parameters the way it existed in OpenAI API for all GPT-3 models (now it's for one only and is called 'legacy'), which makes their service particularly attractive for researchers.

 #### XAI REST messages